Minime998/obsidian-vault/uni-notes/CP213-OOP/final-notes.md

 The second option is preferable as it looks more natural

-The **New** operator is used to make new arrays that dont already exist
+The **New** operator is used to make new arrays that don't already exist

+The individual variables that make up the array are called *indexed variables* or *subscripted* variables or *elements* of the array.
+If a set amount of memory is put aside that number in brackets is called an *index* or *subscript*

+The number of variables in an array is called the *length* or size of the array